murindwaz/TM23/README.md

 ### First build
 	- GameEngine : tasks
 			- initialize the game state from a flat file( JSON with GSON is fast to work with )
-			- have to moves and save another state to the same flat file
+			- have two moves and save another state to the same flat file
 			- has to know about all components:
 				- model ( Player, Gameboard, Cards, Characters )
+	-

+### Approach TDD ( Test Driven Development )
+	- JUnit 4
+	- src/test/java/GameTestSuite.java
+	- Code coverage EclEmma Plugin for Eclipse
 	-

 ### How to contribute?